-- To operate a clubhouse, as well as provide sporting and social facilities and amenities for members of the club and their guests. - To build and maintain a fleet of 18ft skiffs. - To promote, manage and conduct sailing races for the 18ft skiff class of sailing boats.
+- To operate a clubhouse, as well as provide sporting and social facilities and amenities for members of the club and their guests; - To build and maintain a fleet of 18ft skiffs; and - To promote, manage and conduct sailing races for the 18ft skiff class of sailing boats.

-In order to achieve these objectives the club will strategize to run a profitable hospitality operation including bar, poker machines and a leased dining room.
-For the year ended 30 June 2020, bar and corporate streams of income were positive with the poker machines and sailing made losses.
-The boating fleet is in excellent condition and during the year new boats were purchased and expense on sailing amounted to \$753,046 (2019: \$807,962).
-The Club uses the results of previous years and that of other similar clubs as a benchmark in assessing their performance.
+In order to achieve these objectives, the club will strategize how to run a profitable hospitality operation including a bar and a leased dining room.
+For the year ended 30 June 2023, bar and corporate were positive whilst sailing made a loss.
+The boating fleet is in excellent condition and during the year new boats were purchased and expenditure on sailing amounted to \$858,558 (2022: \$819,954).
+The Club uses the results of previous years and that of other similar clubs as a benchmark in assessing its performance.